stashapp/StashServer/README.md

 **Stash is a rails app which organizes and serves your porn.**

+See a demo [here](https://vimeo.com/275537038) (password is stashapp).

 I built this as an alternative to "pornganizer".
 Pornganizer is great, and I recommend you check it out, it just didn't meet *my* needs.

 So what does stash do?

 * Acts as a server which provides a web interface to stream your porn
-  - Webm video previews
+  - MP4 video previews
-  - VTT generation for scrubbing
+  - VTT generation for scrubbing thumbnails
 * Allows exporting your metadata into JSON

 In the future: